NextGen-BigData-Capstone/Team-A/README.md

 # To-do list
 >-Add more trends and queries to VSCODE
 >
->-Add Graphs and Charts to PowerPoint
+>-Add Graphs and Charts to Google slides
 >
->-Limit the amount of unecessary queries inside PowerPoint
+>-Limit the amount of unecessary queries inside Google slides
 >

 # Getting Started